hetima/DSP_PlanetFinder/README.md

 It can be opened from the button that will be added to the panel at the bottom left of the game screen and the bottom right of the star map.
 It can also be opened with a shortcut (default LCtrl+F).
 Whether the button is shown or not, and the shortcut can be customized by clicking on the gear icon at the top of the main window.

-The scope of the list can be narrowed down by "all planets", "current star system", "planets where facilities are being built", and "recently visited planets".
-From there, you can further filter by which resources are present.
+The scope of the list can be narrowed down by "all planets", "current star system", "planets where facilities are being built", "favorited" and "recently visited planets".
+From there, you can further filter by planet name and which resources are present.
 Resources can be multi-selected by shift-clicking, narrowing down the list of planets that have all the resources.

 The display area shows the name of the planet, distance from the current star system, and the actual number of selected resources and approximate number of chunks of veins.
 The power status can also be displayed and switched to resource information by pressing the Tab key.
 If the electricity supply-demand ratio exceeds 90%, an orange display warns.